niko7o/discord-bot/readme.md

 # Functionalities

+- event handler on channel join that welcomes new users
 - `!info` : Gives you basic info on the developer
 - `!geisha` : Returns a cool geisha gif from ghost in the shell